-Reflective Discussion and Review - Following any situation involving the use of seclusion or restraint, School Personnel will hold a debriefing that will occur as soon as possible but no later than two (2) school days following the emergency situation.
-The meeting will include, but is not limited to, a discussion of events that led to the emergency, a hypothesis of why less restrictive de-escalation methods proved ineffective; any response to the intervention, positive or negative, evidenced by the student and/or staff; what, if anything, could be done differently, and an evaluation process.
+Reflective Discussion and Review

+Following any situation involving the use of seclusion or restraint, School Personnel will hold a debriefing that will occur as soon as possible but no later than two (2) school days following the emergency situation.
+The meeting will include, but is not limited to, a discussion of events that led to the emergency and why the de-escalation efforts were not effective; any traumatic reactions on the part of the student, other students, or school personnel; what, if anything, could be done differently, and an evaluation process.